CUH NHS 75th birthday logo

 Benefits

 Chronic pain can be viewed as a problem involving interactions of biological factors, behaviours, thoughts, feelings, social relationships and cultural factors.
-The clinic takes this perspective on a patient’s chronic pain, to help them understand and self manage the problem to the best of their ability.
-The aim is not to cure pain but to help patients resume everyday activities, feel better and make gains in what they can do.
-There is substantial research literature to support this understanding of the problem, and to suggest the benefits of a cognitive behavioural approach where appropriate, and multidimensional treatments for pain management.
+The clinic takes this perspective on a patient’s chronic pain to help them understand and self-manage the problem to the best of their ability.
+The aim is not to cure pain, but to help patients resume everyday activities, feel better and make gains in what they can do.
+There is substantial research literature to support this understanding of the problem, and to suggest the benefits of a cognitive behavioural approach where appropriate, and multidisciplinary treatments for pain management.

 Risks

 There are no known frequently occurring risks associated with self-management skills and cognitive behavioural approaches for chronic pain.
 The clinic aims to meet the recommended benchmarks and be up to date on sufficient quality practice-based evidence.
 The clinic follows a standard assessment schedule to identify problems and as an aid to decisions on suitability.
-There is the potential to feel worse at stages during therapeutic interventions.
+There is the potential to feel worse due to the challenging nature of topics discussed at stages during therapeutic interventions.
+This might not happen, but it is normal, and you will be supported.

 Alternatives

-Should you require discussion on this or other options you can contact one of the clinic nurses, the clinical psychologist, or your general practitioner.
-You may wish to consider another option for accessing clinical psychology or counselling input via your general practitioner.
+Should you require discussion on this or other options you can contact one of the clinic nurses, the clinical psychologist, or your GP.
+You may wish to consider another option for accessing clinical psychology or counselling input via your GP.

 Pain Concern Charity